WorkSpaceMan/jxp/docs/configuration.md

 "port": 4001,
 ```

+## Model Directory

+JXP will search for a model directory with "user_model.js" in it, else you can override this with the config parameter `model_dir`.
+(This should be an absolute directory.)

 ## MongoDB

 The `connection_string` can include port, username and password, options, and other fancy stuff.
 If you have advanced needs, you can find out more (here)[https://docs.mongodb.com/manual/reference/connection-string/].